 Mike is the one that finds her when she first escapes, and his main goal throughout the series is usually keeping his girlfriend safe, even when he has no special powers of his own.
 He also cares deeply about his friends, as when his best friend Will goes missing in Season 1, Mike is desperate to find him.

-Dustin, being the bard of his friends’ DnD party, is arguably the main comic relief character of the show, and he usually has the funniest scenes.
-He struggles around girls, but the friendships that he manages to make across the series, including his team up with cool kid Steve Harrington, are arguably the most heart-warming parts of the show.
+Dustin, being the bard of his friends’ DnD party, is arguably the main comic relief character of Stranger Things, and he usually has the funniest scenes.
+He struggles around girls, but the friendships that he manages to make across the series, including his team-up with cool kid Steve Harrington, are arguably the most heart-warming parts of the show.

 Dustin may be goofy, but he is still incredibly smart, and he loves science, even going to science camp over the summer in Season 3.
 He is also emotionally intelligent, as he helps keep his group of friends together whenever they argue, especially in Season 1.

 Will Byers: Noah Schnapp

 Will, otherwise known as Will the Wise to his best friends Mike, Dustin, and Lucas, is the crux of the whole first season, as his disappearance in the first episode puts all of the other events into motion.
 Will is quiet and gentle, and very good at hiding from the monsters that hunt him down.
 But he manages to grow in confidence over the course of the series, despite going through so many awful and terrifying experiences.